 3. Before a complaint can be made to the Independent Assessor, FOS must have had a reasonable opportunity to respond through its own internal process for dealing with service complaints.

-4. A complaint to the Independent Assessor must be made within three months of FOS completing its own internal process for dealing with complaints.
+4. A complaint to the Independent Assessor must be made within three months of FOS completing its own internal process for dealing with complaints, unless special circumstances apply.

 Complaints that the Independent Assessor can consider

 5. The Independent Assessor can consider complaints about the standard of service provided by FOS in handling a dispute.

 6. The Independent Assessor does not consider the merits or the substantive outcome of a dispute, such as a determination or other finding issued by FOS about the merits of a dispute, or our jurisdiction.
 The role is not an appeal or review mechanism for FOS's decision and judgments on the facts or merits of a dispute.

 7. The Independent Assessor cannot comment on the facts or outcome of a dispute.
 This includes FOS's finding about: